gavJackson/CV/README.md

 **Web developer, Publicis Mojo**, Contract, Melbourne, Jan 2006 - May 2006

 I worked in Australia for Publicis Mojo as a Web Developer for clients such as Nike, Hertz, HP and the Victorian Government.
-A highlight was working on the Nike Football website for World Cup 2006 and promotions for Australia's big game against Brazil where they dared to believe that history would not repeat itself (but, it did!).
+A highlight was working on the Nike Football website for World Cup 2006.

-### Early career, a few years after university

-**Backpacking...**

-Apr 2003 - Apr 2005: Web developer, Sol-Tec (Permanent, Reading)
+**Web developer, Sol-Tec**, Permanent, Reading, Apr 2003 - Apr 2005

-Jul 2002 - Feb 2003: Web developer, Strudwick & Young (Permanent, Reading)
+**Web developer, Strudwick & Young**, Permanent, Reading, Jul 2002 - Feb 2003

-**Graduated University...**
+**Web designer, ACS**, Contract, Remote,

-Sep 2001 - May 2002: Web designer, ACS (Contract, Remote)
+Sep 2001 - May 2002

+**Web designer, ACS**, Permanent, High Wycombe,
-May 2000 - Jul 2001: Web designer, ACS (Permanent, High Wycombe)
+May 2000 - Jul 2001

 ## Education

 **1998 - 2002: De Montfort University Leicester**

-Multimedia Computing: 1st BSc (Hons) - top of my class
+Multimedia Computing: 1st BSc (Hons) - Graduated top of my class

 **1997-1998: Amersham & Wycombe College**